ai-graphic/Graphic-so/README.md

 ## Development Status 🧑‍💻

-Please note that WorkflowAi is currently in the development phase and has not been commercialized.
+Please note that graphic.so is currently in the development phase and has not been commercialized.
 The repository and its contents are intended for developmental use and are not yet available for public release.
 This stage allows us to refine functionalities and ensure robust integration across various platforms before a broader deployment.
 Stakeholders and potential contributors should be aware that the project's features and codebase are subject to change as we enhance and expand its capabilities.

 ## Table of Contents 📃